 - Student Academic Success Service (SASS): Francine D'Amour, extension 6616

 - Student Services (various): Karine Boivin, extension 3033

 - Technology Transfer and Business Enterprise: Denise Dufour, extension 5399

-For information regarding your Faculty or Service's processes and deployment, please contact your Resource Person listed in the "Contact us" section of this page.
+For information regarding your faculty or service's processes, please contact your resource person listed in the "Contact us" section of this page.